mfatihercik/dsm/docs/specification/parsingElement/fields.rst

 ------------

 The fields field is used to define the properties of complex objects.
-Only `Parsing Element`_ that has complex tagType_  can have the "fields" field.
+Only `Parsing Element`_ that has complex type_  can have the "fields" field.

 The fields field is  a map that keys are fieldName of  `Parsing Element`_ , values are string, `Parsing Element`_ or list of `Parsing Element`_